officelearn/azure-docs.sv-se/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Kubernetes nätverk på Azure Stack Edge
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Kubernetes nätverk på Azure Stack Edge Pro

-Calico, Metallb och Core DNS är alla komponenter som är installerade för nätverk på din Azure Stack Edge.
+Calico, Metallb och Core DNS är alla komponenter som är installerade för nätverk på din Azure Stack Edge Pro.

 - **Calico** tilldelar en IP-adress från ett privat IP-adressintervall till varje Pod och konfigurerar nätverk för dessa poddar så att Pod på en nod kan kommunicera med Pod på en annan nod.
 - **Metallb** körs på en i-kluster-Pod och tilldelar IP-adresser till tjänster av typen Load Balancer.
 IP-adresser för belastnings utjämning väljs från tjänstens IP-intervall som tillhandahålls via det lokala användar gränssnittet.